 Goa During the Monsoons

 The first idea that comes to mind when one hears the word ‘Goa’ is ‘sunny beach’.
 So who in their right mind bothers going to Goa during the monsoons?
-The truth is, not even the tropical monsoons can put a damper on a fun holiday in Goa during the monsoon season.
+The truth is, not even the tropical monsoons can put a damper on a fun holiday in Goa in the rains.
 If there’s ever a time to see Goa in it’s untouched state, it’s during the monsoons.

 Monsoons in Goa

 The monsoons in Goa usually last four months and they bring with them plenty of rainfall and no crowds.
 The monsoons arrive in Goa in June, about 10 days after the South Indian state of Kerala and surrounding regions welcome it.

 The monsoon in Goa can get pretty harsh.
 Fields get flooded, trees get uprooted and sometimes it rains for hours.
 June and July are the months that see the most of the monsoon.
 This makes August an ideal time for a monsoon vacation in Goa.
 The rain picks up again in September and finally dies down in October.